Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Experiments

 As shown in Table~\ref{tab:evaluation_ours_sentence}, our models achieve the lowest error rates.
 The small version reaches a CER of 13.22\% and a WER of 48.75\%, which are 24.3\% and 17.6\% better than the second-best model, CLDNN, while also consuming the least computational resources.
 The base version achieves a CER of 6.78\% and a WER of 24.63\%, outperforming the second-best model, ResNet, by 20.9\% and 16.7\%, respectively.

-Notably, the MLP-Mixer again failed to converge, resulting in a WER of 100\% on this dataset, despite having a significantly larger number of parameters and higher computational cost than the other approaches.
-Vision Transformer, another global attention-based model, performs the second worst, with a CER of 10.57\% and a WER of 37.35\%, although it has the smallest model size and the lowest computational cost.
+Notably, the MLP-Mixer again failed to converge, resulting in a WER of 100\% on this dataset, despite having a significantly larger number of parameters and higher computational cost than other approaches.
+ViT, another global attention-based model, performs second worst, with a CER of 10.57\% and a WER of 37.35\%, although it has the smallest model size and lowest computational cost.

 Furthermore, we analyze the errors made by the base version of our model on the WI split of our sentence-based dataset.
 As shown in Appendix~\ref{app:substitution_error_matrix}, substitution remains the primary error type, although deletions occur more frequently than in the word-based dataset.
-In addition to confusion between uppercase and lowercase versions of the same letter, errors caused by extreme data imbalance are more prominent, especially for characters like "Q".
-Some characters are frequently misrecognized as "Q", which appears very rarely in the dataset, as illustrated in Appendix~\ref{app:distribution_character}.
+In addition to confusion between uppercase and lowercase versions of the same letter, errors caused by extreme data imbalance are more prominent, especially for "Q".
+Some characters are also frequently misrecognized as "Q" due to its low frequency of occurrence, as illustrated in Appendix~\ref{app:distribution_character_length}.